 Kate Spencer was just six years old when she rescued her first kitten.
 Since then, she has been a passionate advocate for animals in need, especially fragile neonatal kittens.
 Kate gained specialized knowledge of the medical and developmental needs of neonatal kittens while working with various rescue groups in her former home state of California.
 In 2013, Kate moved to Kentucky and continued caring for kittens and working with local animal organizations.
 She saw the need for a local group dedicated to the care of the most fragile and at-risk kittens; in early 2020, Kate founded Itty Bitty Kitten Rescue.

-Kate and her husband Evan live in Lexington surrounded by cats and dogs and an ever-changing cast of kittens.
+Kate lives in Lexington surrounded by cats and dogs and an ever-changing cast of kittens.

 IBKR Official Photographer

 Laura is on the board of Itty Bitty Kitten Rescue and is in charge of photographing profile pictures of our adorable kittens!
 Since moving to Lexington 4+ years ago, she has focused her time on pet and sports photography — with her focus on horses.
 Her background is in graphic design but she has always had a love for photography and, of course, animals.
 Being allergic prevents her from having her own kittens, so helping with the rescue fulfills her desire to have cats in her life.
 Laura currently lives with her two dogs, Lumen and Eve, and her husband Carl.

 To learn more about Laura and Bluegrass Equine Photography, click here.